shwezhu/shwezhu.github.io/content/post/js/basics/003-es-vs-js-modules.md

 sayHello()
 ```

-> As of right now ES6 import, export is [always compiled to CommonJS](https://babeljs.io/en/repl#?browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=JYWwDg9gTgLgBAbzgCwKYBt0QIxwL5wBmUEIcA5AHQD0amE5AUIwMYQB2AzhOqpVgHMAFHSzYhASglwgA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=false&targets=&version=7.8.4&externalPlugins=), so there is **no benefit** using one or other.
+As of right now ES6 import, export is [always compiled to CommonJS](https://babeljs.io/en/repl#?browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=JYWwDg9gTgLgBAbzgCwKYBt0QIxwL5wBmUEIcA5AHQD0amE5AUIwMYQB2AzhOqpVgHMAFHSzYhASglwgA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=false&targets=&version=7.8.4&externalPlugins=), so there is **no benefit** using one or other.
 Although usage of ES6 is recommended since it should be advantageous when native support from browsers released.
-The reason being, you can import partials from one file while with CommonJS you have to require all of the file. [source](https://stackoverflow.com/a/60331886/16317008)
+The reason being, you can import partials from one file while with CommonJS you have to require all of the file.
+[Source](https://stackoverflow.com/a/60331886/16317008)

+> Note that you need to add `"type": "module"` in package.json file if you want use ES modules syntax.

 ## 3. ES2015 New Features